-James holds a degree in arts and science and a diploma in journalism.
+James reports for the Winnipeg Sun.
+He holds a degree in arts and science and a diploma (Hons) in journalism.
 He is a recipient of the Jason Lang, Elaine Taylor Thomas and Gord Kelly Memorial Scholarships for academic and journalistic excellence.
-He reports for the Winnipeg Sun.
 He has published with the National Post, Western Producer, Black Press and Glacier Media.
 He has written one half-decent memoir, Gold Bloody Gold, which is available on Amazon.

 James is a father of two grown kids.
 He’s swung an axe through the Coast Range Mountains of British Columbia as a mineral exploration field technician and drilled for gold anomalies in the Yukon.
 He’s travelled the Alaska Highway in the dead of winter as a geological consultant for major energy companies.